 40. Take public transport

 If you can’t walk it, it can often work out cheaper to ditch your car and take public transport.
 Look out for metro and bus passes to reduce your costs, instead of paying for tickets on a daily basis.

 41. Invest in a railcard

-If you're still currently (or will be again) commuting by train, see if you are eligible for a Railcard, which would save you a third off the ticket price.
-They cost £30 upfront, but you can use Tesco Clubcard points (at three times their normal value) towards the initial outlay to make it cheaper.
+If you're commuting by train, see if you are eligible for a Railcard, which would save you a third off the ticket price.
+They can cost £30 upfront, but you can use Tesco Clubcard points (at two times their normal value) towards the initial outlay to make it cheaper.

 42. Buy train tickets in advance

-If you’re planning to go by train, keep an eye on ticket prices and try and book them in advance to get discounts.
+If you’re planning to go by train, keep an eye on ticket prices and try to book them in advance to get discounts.

 43. Consider your ‘at-home’ expenses

-If you’re currently working from home, you’re probably already saving money, but have you considered additional expenses?
+If you work from home, you’re probably already saving money, but have you considered additional expenses?
 It could mean you’re spending more on your internet or phone bill.
 Speak to your employer about any additional expenses to see what they can help with.
-It could now also be a great time to consider switching to a better broadband deal if you’re not currently on the best plan.
+It could also be a great time to consider switching to a better broadband deal if you’re not currently on the best plan.

 44. Claim tax for working from home expenses